abishek-baskaran/ZVision-Detection-System/tests/manual/README.md

    - Verify detection only occurs within the configured ROI
    - Verify people outside the ROI are not counted
    - Reset the ROI and verify detection returns to full-frame

+To manually test the Analytics functionality:

+1. **Compare Endpoint**
+   - Access `/api/analytics/compare` via browser or curl
+   - Verify that metrics for all cameras are included
+   - Check that totals are calculated correctly
+   - Test with different time period parameters

+2. **Time Series Endpoint**
+   - Access `/api/analytics/time-series` for all cameras
+   - Test camera-specific filtering with the camera parameter
+   - Verify hourly data points are provided in chronological order
+   - Check that data points include both hour and count values

+3. **Heatmap Endpoint**
+   - Access `/api/analytics/heatmap?camera=main`
+   - Verify the heatmap dimensions match the requested width/height
+   - Check that the data format is a 2D matrix of numeric values
+   - Test with different width/height parameters

 ## Troubleshooting